 And that’s even what empirical evidence shows.
 When it comes to therapy, it doesn’t matter so much what theory you use in dictating your positive outcomes in therapy.
 It’s the quality of the relationship that you have.
 If you look at a person’s life, it’s relationships that have hurt them and that have gotten them to where they are.
 It’s also a terrible and beautiful truth that it will also be relationships that heal them.
 So, therapy is an important place where you get to have a relationship that is healing, attuned, and sacred.

-How to find the right therapist and type of therapy for your needs.
+How to find the right therapist and type of therapy for a teacher’s needs.